-Budgeted cost: £3905
+Budgeted cost: £5298

 Activity Evidence that supports this approach Challenge number(s) addressed Improve the quality of our Growth Mindset provision by providing essential CPD to teachers and teaching assistants.
 Growth Mindset is key to building many character strengths including resilience, self-esteem, and confidence, promoting wellbeing which can underpin attainment.
-1, 3, 4, 5, 6 Examine national strategies and initiatives during Early Years Leadership Meetings with the purchase of EY2P termly network meetings.
-EY2P share new and existing national strategies and initiatives during their termly leadership meetings, which is then shared with the EYFS team at NRIS during half termly meetings.
-This supports staff CPD in promoting the best possible outcomes for our disadvantaged children.
-1, 3, 4, 5, 6 Provide further CPD on Retrieval Practice so that teachers and teaching assistants can confidently support our disadvantaged children with recall.
+1, 3, 4, 5, 6 Provide CPD on Retrieval Practice so that teachers and teaching assistants can confidently support our disadvantaged children with recall.
 Retrieval Practice is a technique where children recall what they have learnt.
 In simple terms, while we focus a lot of our time helping children acquire knowledge, retrieval practice is all about strategies to assist in recalling that knowledge; strengthening retention and encouraging young learners to actively engage with, examine, and use what they have learnt.
-1, 3, 4, 5, 6 Purchase of The National College to support whole staff CPD around a multitude of subjects.
+1, 3, 4, 5, 6 Purchase of My Happy Mind and subsequent CPD for teachers and teaching assistants.
+My Happy Mind is an NHS and science- backed programme for schools that is grounded in the latest research about what it takes to create positive wellbeing.
+1, 2, 3, 4, 5, 6 Purchase of The National College to support whole staff CPD around a multitude of subjects.
 A highly skilled, intuitive team will benefit the children that we work with.
 This is based on teacher standard number three which highlights the need to have good curriculum and subject knowledge.
 1, 3, 4, 5, 6